mattboldt/cryptocompare-crystal/README.md

 ### Price

 Finds the currency price(s) of a given currency symbol.
-Really fast, 20-60 ms. Cached each 10 seconds.

 **Examples:**